rucinskimaciej/tapsterbot/doc/tapsterbot-wiki/04-\--The-Tapster-2-API.md

 # Web HTTP REST API of the robot

 The robot's server is listening for HTTP requests.
-You can use HTTP GET and POST methods with wrapped data to so as to make the robot move.
+You can use HTTP GET and POST methods with wrapped data so as to make the robot move.

 ### HTTP methods in use